 As in Ide’s previous two books, IQ and Righteous, the story centers on East Los Angeles investigator and righter-of-wrongs Isaiah Quintabe and his sometime friend – and in this book, new business partner – Juanel Dodson.
 Isaiah is called IQ not just because those are his initials, but also because he’s a brilliant strategist who saves situations with brainpower more often than firepower.

 Neighbours in his low-income community need a burglar caught or an ex-husband warned off?
 Isaiah’s their man.
 A school club needs help with a bully?
 Isaiah again.
 Unfortunately, these clients pay him in roof repairs, cakes and pies, and a promised handknit reindeer sweater.
 Once, a live chicken.
 These exchanges do not pay the bills, and Dodson plans to change all that.
-Ide effortlessly provides slivers of insight into the East Los Angeles community that create a real sense of that place.
+Ide effortlessly provides slivers of insight into the East Long Beach community that create a real sense of that place.

 In front of the local art supply store, Isaiah spots the woman he’s attracted to, Grace Monorova.
 Tongue-tied, he lets his gray pit bull Ruffin make the initial contact.
 Grace is great with the dog and always glad to see him.
 Her reaction to Isaiah isn’t nearly as warm.
 But she does call him one night to ask for help finding her mom, Sarah, missing for a decade.
 She pays him with one of her paintings, to Dodson’s disgust.